27°C

 In 1946, he played a major role as rapporteur for the departmentalization law making Martinique, Guadeloupe, French Guiana and Reunion French departments.

-Politically involved with the Communist Party for 22 years, Aimé Césaire left it in 1956 to found the Martinique Progressive Party in 1958.
-Through this party, he would demand Martinique's independence and commit himself to its modernization and the enhancement of its culture.
+For 22 years, Aimé Césaire was politically involved with the Communist Party.
+He left it in 1956, founding the Martinique Progressive Party in 1958.
+Through this party, he would demand Martinique’s independence, striving for its modernization and the promotion of its culture.

-Successively deputy, general councillor and president of the regional council, he will have definitively left his mark on Martinique's political life.
+As member of parliament then general councilor and then president of the regional council, he left an indelible mark on Martinique's political scene.

 Aimé Césaire